rails/rails/guides/source/routing.md

 ### Connecting URLs to Code

-When your Rails application receives an incoming request for
+When your Rails application receives an incoming request for:

 ```
 GET /patients/17
 ```

 it asks the router to match it to a controller action.
-If the first matching route is
+If the first matching route is:

 ```ruby
 get '/patients/:id', to: 'patients#show'